-Research has found that disadvantaged pupils have been worst affected by partial school closures, and that the attainment gap has grown as a result of national lockdowns.
-The economic impact of Covid-19 has also led to higher numbers of pupils qualifying for pupil premium.
+Research has found that disadvantaged pupils along with those in younger year groups during the pandemic have been worst affected by partial school closures, sadly, the attainment gap has grown as a result of national lockdowns.
+The economic impact of Covid-19 has also led to an increase in numbers of pupils qualifying for pupil premium.
 It is therefore more important than ever that school strategies focus on support for disadvantaged pupils

-Our Pupil Premium Plan aims to address the main barriers our children face and through rigorous tracking, careful planning, targeted support and intervention, provide all children the opportunity to enjoy academic success.
+Our Pupil Premium Plan aims to address the main barriers our children face and through rigorous tracking, careful planning, targeted support and intervention, providing all children the opportunity to enjoy academic success.